 For example, if you need 1 part, you would pour one full jigger.
 For 2 1/2 parts, pour two and a half jiggers.
 For 1/2 part, pour one-half of the jigger full.

 The key is to first decide what 1 part equals for that particular recipe.
 You will then divide or multiply from there.

 One thing that will help you determine that base measurement is the size of your finished cocktail.
-A martini glass holds a smaller volume than a highball glass, for instance, so you need to know what your goal is before you pour.
-By knowing how much liquid (and ice) your glassware will hold, you can determine what your "1 part" should be.
+A martini glass holds a smaller volume than a highball glass, for instance, so you need to know what your end goal is before you pour.
+By knowing how much liquid (and ice) your glassware will hold, you can determine what your 1 part should be.